MAXPOL/ejabberd/README.md

 Be sure to add the first user, admin, with your domain.
 For example: /opt/ejabberd-26.03/bin/ejabberdctl register admin test.com qwerty

-Recommend use client: Pigin or mybe Gajim.
+Recommend use client: Pidgin or maybe Gajim.

 If you want use cryptography mode, create cert and change config file: